-The organization of the paper is the following.
-We start recalling some basic facts and properties about groupoids and semigroupoids.
-In Section 3 we define groupoid twisted partial action on rings and its globalization.
-In Theorem \ref{teoglobal} we stablish a necessary and sufficient condition to a twisted partial action be globalizable, which generalizes \cite[Theorem 4.1]{dokues}.
-In Section 4 we define the twisted crossed product and Theorem \ref{morita} ensures that the crossed product of a (globalizable) twisted partial action is Morita equivalent to the crossed product of its globalization.
-In Section 5 we present the concept of groupoid partial projetive representation and we study the structure of the partial Schur multiplier.
-In Section 6 we define groupoid twisted partial action on a semigroup and in the Proposition \ref{propcompalgmon} we show that there is a relation between twisted partial action on rings and twisted partial action on semigroups.
-We enclose the paper in Section 7 by showing the connection between twisted partial actions and partial projective representations; see Theorem \ref{teoprincipal}.
+The paper is organized as follows.
+We begin by recalling some basic notions and properties of groupoids and semigroupoids.
+In Section 3 we introduce twisted partial actions of groupoids on rings and their globalizations.
+In Theorem \ref{teoglobal} we establish necessary and sufficient conditions for a twisted partial action to be globalizable, generalizing \cite[Theorem 4.1]{dokues}.
+In Section 4 we define the twisted crossed product, and Theorem \ref{morita} shows that the crossed product of a (globalizable) twisted partial action is Morita equivalent to the crossed product of its globalization.
+In Section 5 we introduce groupoid partial projective representations and study the structure of the associated partial Schur multiplier.
+In Section 6 we define twisted partial actions of groupoids on semigroups, and in Proposition \ref{propcompalgmon} we relate twisted partial actions on rings to twisted partial actions on semigroups.
+Finally, in Section 7 we establish the connection between twisted partial actions and partial projective representations; see Theorem \ref{teoprincipal}.

-For convention, throughout this paper rings and algebras are associative and non-necessarily unital.
+By convention, throughout this paper rings and algebras are associative and not necessarily unital.